-It is worth noting that in our setting, while we allow for general topologies and unlimited running times, our systems have inherently finite input spaces.
-In the framework of NN models, this is a well-justified assumption for a wide variety of modeling purposes.
-Our results stress the close relations between the size and time resources of general NNs and $\BNL$-programs.
-Furthermore, as outputs we consider time series rather than a single-output framework.
-Indeed, it is worth noting that trivially a single Boolean function suffices to model any NN with a finite input space when limiting to single outputs only and not caring about size and time blow-ups in translations.
+In particular, Theorem\ \ref{theorem:NN_to_NN} holds when the regular activation function is the \emph{identity function} (cf. Case~$2$ of Axiomatization \ref{A}).
+This is striking, as this appears to translate NNs with non-linear activations to linear functions, but the explanation lies in the properties of floating-point arithmetic, where significant non-linear phenomena arise easily.
+One of the primary purposes of activations is to non-linearize NNs, but our result shows that they nevertheless can be simulated by using floats in a suitable way.

-\textbf{Related work.} The closely related topic of descriptive complexity of graph neural networks (or GNNs) has been studied by Barceló et al. in \cite{barcelo}, and by Grohe in \cite{grohe2023descriptive}, \cite{grohe}.
-In \cite{grohe2023descriptive}, the GNNs operate via feedforward neural networks, and a natural connection between these models and the circuit complexity class $\mathsf{TC}^0$ is established via logic.
-The feedforward model in \cite{grohe2023descriptive} uses \emph{rational piecewise linear approximable} activation functions, meaning that the parameters of the linear representations of activation functions are finitely representable in a binary floating-point system.
-In the current paper, we allow floating-point systems with an arbitrary base, which can be useful, as a change of base often allows inadmissible reals to become admissible.
-Moreover, our activation functions are piecewise polynomially definable, meaning that most of the widely used activation functions are directly representable in our framework, e.g., $\mathrm{ReLU}$.
-Furthermore, practically all activation functions are reasonably approximable.
+It is worth noting that in our setting, while we allow for general topologies and unlimited running times, our systems have---strictly speaking---finite input spaces because our NNs use floating-point numbers.
+Note that, trivially, a single Boolean function suffices to model any NN with a finite input space when limiting to \emph{single outputs only} and \emph{not caring about size and time blow-ups} in translations.
+However, our results stress the close relations between the size and time resources of general NNs and $\BNL$-programs, and as outputs, we consider time series rather than a single-output framework.
+Therefore, our equivalence notion is based on a similarity between time-series, which makes the related study more involved than simply considering the case where both inputs and outputs are finite strings.